RBL Bank Q3 net profit surges to ₹147 crore

 Social media influencers are flipping the rules by first getting followers and then launching products and ...

-RBL Bank’s net profit more than doubled in the third quarter of the fiscal year to ₹147.06 crore as against ₹69.95 crore in the same period last fiscal.
+RBL Bank’s standalone net profit more than doubled in the third quarter of the fiscal year to ₹147.06 crore against ₹69.95 crore in the same period last fiscal.

-For the quarter ended December 31, 2020, its net interest income fell by two per cent to ₹908 crore against ₹923 crore a year ago.
+For the quarter ended December 31, 2020, its net interest income, however, fell by two per cent to ₹908 crore against ₹923 crore a year ago.

 Net interest margin also fell to 4.19 per cent at the end of the third quarter this fiscal from 4.57 per cent a year ago.